watusi/jquery-mobile-iscrollview/README.md

 ####disable()

-Note that this method also calls the default widget `disable()` method.
+Note that this function also calls the default widget `disable()` function.

 Note: This has not been tested, and probably doesn't work correctly.
 Further, the iscroll-internal `disable()` probably doesn't do what you wish it would do.
 You can't re-enable iScroll by calling `enable()` after calling `disable()`.

-If you do want to call the iScroll `disable()` method directly, please see "calling methods" above.
+If you do want to call the iScroll `disable()` function directly, please see "calling functions" above.

 ####enable()

-Note that this method also calls the default widget `enable()` method.
+Note that this function also calls the default widget `enable()` function.
-If you want to call the iScroll `enable()` method directly, please see "calling methods" above.
+If you want to call the iScroll `enable()` function directly, please see "calling functions" above.

 ####stop()